 Weather In Thailand In April

-The average minimum temperature in Thailand in April, weather stays in the range of 23 to 25 degrees.
-Whereas, the average maximum can reach upto 35 degrees.
+The average minimum temperature in Thailand in April, the weather stays in the range of 23 to 25 degrees.
+Whereas, the average maximum can reach up to 35 degrees.
 As far as rainfall goes, no part of Thailand is immune to rainfall during any month of the year.
 However, the showers in April across Thailand are sporadic, rare, and get over very shortly.
 Therefore, pretty much all of Thailand is bound to see clear blue skies throughout this period.
+But all in all, Thailand in April weather stays mostly pleasant and ideal for sightseeing.

 Thailand Holiday Packages On TravelTriangle